berkeley-stat243/stat243-fall-2022/schedule.md

 Quizzes are in-person only.

-Quiz 1: Monday October 24 in class.
+- Quiz 1: Monday October 24 in class.
+  - Review session Friday October 21 in Lab.
-Quiz 2: Monday November 21 in class.
+- Quiz 2: Monday November 21 in class.
+  - Review session Friday November 18 in Lab.

 ## Project schedule